tuanle021/credit-risk-analysis/README.md

 The findings highlight that borrower financial health and loan characteristics are strong indicators of default risk.
 In particular, high DTI borrowers and certain loan purposes (e.g., small business loans) represent higher-risk segments.

-An Excel dashboard was developed to present these insights in a clear, business-friendly format, enabling easy identification of risk patterns within the loan portfolio.
+An Excel-based dashboard was developed to present these insights in a clear, business-friendly format, enabling easy identification of risk patterns within the loan portfolio.

 ---